bernardo-silva/ComputationalIntelligence-project2/README.md

 and `MultipleObjectiveTSP`, which can be found in the `TSP_SO.py` and `TSP_MO.py`, respectively.

-When creating a class each class instance, the parameters to use for the algorithm can be set, namely:
+When creating a class instance, the parameters to use for the algorithm can be set, namely:

-- `ind_size`: the size of the individuals, corresponding to the number of cities
+- `ind_size`: the size of the individuals, corresponding to the number of costumers
-- `distances`: a 2D list of the distances between each city
+- `distances`: a 2D list of the distances between each costumer
-- `orders`: a list of size `ind_size + 1` with the orders for each city
+- `orders`: a list of size `ind_size + 1` with the orders for each costumer
-- `coords`: a 2D list of tuples with each city's coordinates
+- `coords`: a 2D list of tuples with each costumer's coordinates
 - `pop_size`: the number of individuals to use for the evolutionary algorithm
 - `CXPB`: the probability of applying crossover to the offsprings